Deewana Main Deewana

-Deewana Main Deewana is a 2013 Indian Hindi-language romantic thriller comedy film starring Govinda, Priyanka Chopra, Kader Khan, Prem Chopra, Johnny Lever and Shakti Kapoor directed by K. C. Bokadia.
+Deewana Main Deewana is a 2013 Indian Hindi-language romantic crime thriller starring Govinda, Priyanka Chopra, Kader Khan, Prem Chopra, Johnny Lever and Shakti Kapoor directed by K. C. Bokadia. was shot in 2003 and wanted 2005 release due to delays it had a february 1 2013 release.
 The film was released worldwide on 1 February 2013.
 This film was shot approximately in 2003 but release was delayed for 10 years.
 The film is a Hindi remake of Tamil film Priyamudan (1998).